Volunteers help make flowers for Sam Strahan's memorial service

 Mary Eberle, the owner of Anemone Paper Flowers, was asked to provide the flowers for his memorial service.
 She said she could not possibly charge the family.
 Instead, she asked for volunteers to help her make as many flowers for the ceremony as they could.
-And she received an outpour of support.
+As a result, she received an outpour of support.

 Thursday, Eberle hosted volunteers at her home studio.
 About 100 people went by over the course of the afternoon and evening to make flowers.